walidelnozahy/cloud/docs/getting-started.md

 ## Building Applications with Serverless Cloud Helpers

-`api`, `data`, `schedule`, and `params` are the helpers that you can use while developing applications on Serverless Cloud.
+`api`, `data`, `schedule`, and `params` are the helpers that you can use while developing on Serverless Cloud.
 You can import those helpers by importing them from @serverless/cloud package at the top of your index.js file as follows.

 ```javascript
 // CommonJS